neurobionics/opensourceleg/docs/tutorials/utilities/kalman_filter_imu_global_angles.md

 This example shows how to:

 - Initialize and configure the 2D Kalman Filter
-- Estimate global 2D orientation
+- Estimate global 2D orientations and angular rates
 - Log orientation measurements

 ## Code Structure